Chevrolet HHR Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Chevrolet HHR are $1,084 annually with full coverage.
-Comprehensive costs approximately $190, collision insurance costs $258, and liability is $478.
-Liability-only insurance costs around $526 a year, and high-risk driver insurance costs around $2,330.
-Teens cost the most to insure at up to $4,300 a year.
+The average insurance rates for a Chevrolet HHR are $964 a year with full coverage.
+Comprehensive insurance costs an estimated $158 each year, collision insurance costs $188, and liability coverage costs around $460.
+Liability-only coverage costs as low as $510 a year, and high-risk coverage costs $2,068 or more.
+16-year-old drivers cost the most to insure at up to $3,900 a year.

-Prices include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
-Prices are averaged for all U.S. states and for all HHR models.
+Rates are based on $500 physical damage insurance deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all U.S. states and HHR models.

 Price Range Variability

-For the average 40-year-old driver, Chevrolet HHR insurance rates range from as cheap as $526 for just liability coverage to the much higher price of $2,330 for a high-risk insurance policy.
+Using a 40-year-old driver as an example, Chevrolet HHR insurance rates range from as low as $510 for liability-only coverage to a high rate of $2,068 for a high-risk insurance policy.

 Urban vs. Rural Price Range